metorres89/movies-app/README.md

-9. Init MongoDB : To run and manage your mongod process, you will be using your operating system's built-in init system.
+2. Init MongoDB : To run and manage your mongod process, you will be using your operating system's built-in init system.
    * To check which init system do you use use the following command

           ps --no-headers -o comm 1

    * My system uses systemmd (systemctl)

-10. Start MongoDB
+3. Start MongoDB

         sudo systemctl start mongod

-11. Verify that MongoDB has started
+4. Verify that MongoDB has started

         sudo systemctl status mongod

+### Additional Mongo DB initialization Commands

-12. Stop MongoDB
+1. Stop MongoDB

         sudo systemctl stop mongod

-13. Restart MongoDB
+2. Restart MongoDB

         sudo systemctl restart mongod

    * You can follow the state of the process for errors or important messages by watching the output in the /var/log/mongodb/mongod.log file.

-14. mongo commands
+### Mongo commands
   * executes mongo db shell

         mongo

   * shows current db

         db

   * list all existing dbs

         show dbs

   * switch to a different db if it doesn't exists it creates it.

         use  db_nanme

+### Create a MongoDB instance for our sample project

-15. Create cinema db
+1. Create cinema db (using MongoDB)

         mongo
         use cinema

-16. Create a connection from our server using the Mongoose library.
+2. Create a connection from our server using the Mongoose library.
 Create a new directory called DB inside server folder and a new index.js file inside.

 ```js
 // code inside /server/db/index.js